Giving Sunshine Coast kids with disabilities the brightest start

 The kids adore spending time caring for the miniature pony.

 Like all children, kids with a disability are very different from one another.
 Even children with the same diagnosis will have varying abilities and needs.
-Their learning and development may be influenced by several factors.
+Several factors may influence their learning and development.

 “We are inspired by the philosophies of the educators in Reggio Emilia (Italy).
-This methodology recognises that all children have the right to access the full range of resources and support required to reach their full potential, says Kristy.
+According to Sarah, this methodology recognises that all children have the right to access the full range of resources and support required to reach their full potential.

 “The child is a child.
 With a unique and individual personality, temperament, capacities, strengths and interests.
 Just like every other child.
 So we focus on existing strengths and emerging skills.”

-“Rather than saying these children have special needs we like to call it ‘special rights’.
-It’s just advocating for people less fortunate than ourselves,” Kristy adds.
+“Rather than saying these children have special needs, we call it ‘special rights’.
+It’s just advocating for people less fortunate than ourselves,” Sarah adds.

-The inclusion of children with additional needs is common practice at Bright Start.
-Reflecting the rights of all children to equal access and full participation in children’s programs and society as a whole.
-This inclusion is realised across the Bright Start programs.
-Through providing high quality care and education.
-And maintaining a commitment to social justice principles of equity, participation and respect.
+The inclusion of children with additional needs is standard practice at Bright Start.
+Reflecting the rights of all children to equal access and full participation in children’s programs and society.
+This inclusion is realised across the Bright Start programs through providing high-quality care and education and maintaining a commitment to social justice principles of equity, participation and respect.

 “With the right early intervention and support, these kids with disabilities can go on to live a fulfilling life.
 One where they contribute to society and can make a difference in the world.
 But it all starts in those first five years.”